Our 2020-2021 Season

 Click here to view our entire collection of videos, concerts, and more.

 Des Moines Symphony and Des Moines Performing Arts staff are working remotely while the physical offices are closed.
-We encourage you to mail email@example.com with ticketing questions and requests for the quickest response.
-The Ticket Office Staff has limited ability to answer ticket inquires and requests by phone at this time, and appreciates your patience in these circumstances.
+We encourage you to mail email@example.com with your questions and requests for the quickest response.

-If you prefer to leave a phone message for your ticket requests and inquires, call the Civic Center Ticket Office at (515) 246.2300.
+If you prefer to leave a phone message for your ticket requests and inquires, call the Symphony at 515.280.4000.
 Someone will call you back between the hours of 10AM and 5PM Monday-Thursday.

 Thank you for your continued support of the Des Moines Symphony as we work to fulfill our mission and protect your health and safety.